elastic/package-registry/CONTRIBUTING.md

     * `metricbeat/docs/images`
     * `filebeat/docs/images`

+3. Improve/correct spelling product names.

+    The correct spelling of product names simply makes better impression.
+The `import-beats` scripts uses the `fields.yml` file as the source of the correct spelling (`title` property), e.g. Mysql - MySQL, Nginx - NGINX, Aws - AWS.

+    Keep in mind that this step requires reimporting package contents.

-3. Write README template file for the integration.
+4. Write README template file for the integration.

     The README template is used to render the final README file including exported fields.
 The template should be placed in the `dev/beats/import-beats-resources/docs/<integration-name>/docs/README.md`.

     Review the MySQL docs template to see how to use template functions (e.g. `{{fields "dataset-name"}}`)

-4. Review fields file and exported fields in docs.
+5. Review fields file and exported fields in docs.

     The fields files (`package-fields.yml`, `fields.yml` and `ecs.yml`) in the package were created from original `fields.yml` files and the ECS schema.
 It may happen that original sources have a typo, bad description or misses a field definition.
 The goal of this action item is to verify if produced artifacts are correct.

-5. Metricbeat: add missing configuration options.
+6. Metricbeat: add missing configuration options.

    The `import-beats` script extracts configuration options from Metricbeat module's `_meta` directory.
 It analyzes the configuration files and selects options based on enabled metricsets (not commented).
 If you notice that some